Dennis Kelly (American football): Professional career

-Philadelphia Eagles (2012–2015)
+Philadelphia Eagles (first stint)

-Kelly was drafted by the Philadelphia Eagles in the fifth round, 153rd overall, in the 2012 NFL Draft.
+Kelly was selected by the Philadelphia Eagles in the fifth round, 153rd overall, in the 2012 NFL draft.

 Kelly played in thirteen games as a rookie.
 He started the last ten games, three at right guard and seven at right tackle.
 The Eagles finished with a 4–12 record.
 He did not play in any games in 2013 as the Eagles finished with a 10–6 record and qualified for the playoffs, losing to the New Orleans Saints in the Wild Card round.
 He played in three games in 2014 from weeks 2–4, starting all three.
 The Eagles finished with another 10–6 record but did not qualify for the playoffs.
 On September 9, 2015, Kelly signed a one-year contract extension with the Eagles through 2016.
 He played in fourteen games, starting two, in 2015.
 The Eagles finished with a 7–9 record.
 On April 27, 2016, Kelly signed another one-year contract extension with the Eagles through 2017.